Who is eligible to become a Light Hill resident?

 What’s the cost?

 There is no cost to resident or family for our care.
 Light Hill is a 501(c) 3 nonprofit organization.
-We are solely supported through fundraising events, donations, grants and memorial gifts.
+We are solely supported through fundraising efforts, donations, grants and memorial gifts.

 How long may our loved one stay?